EQUIPMENT & HARDWARE

-Here at Frost Control Systems, our primary line of sensors focuses on utilizing highly accurate infrared technology to create road temperature and surface state (bare pavement, wet, snow, icy condition state) cameras.
-These cameras are mounted on common support structures such a bridge trusses, traffic signal mast arms, and light poles to produce a comprehensive, real time, map of road temperatures.
+Here at Frost Control Systems, our sensors focus on utilizing highly accurate infrared technology to create road temperature sensors.
+These sensors are mounted on common support structures such a bridge trusses, traffic signal mast arms, and light poles to produce a comprehensive, real time, map of road temperatures.

-For our municipal clients, we specialize in using this equipment to bring operations up to the same level of standards seen on our nation’s highways and airports.
+For our municipal clients, we specialize in using this equipment to bring operations up to the same level of standards as leading Departments of Transportation.
 Decade old safe and sustainable deicing techniques have yet to be adopted within cities due to rapidly changing and varied road weather conditions within city limits.